anan6107/Anderson_Aaeng_CSCI2270_FinalProject/ReadMe.txt

 Known Issues:
 Occasionally, the first coordinate entered forces the game into an infinite loop.
 However, this is solved by restarted the game.
 This only happened twice out of the many times that I attempted to run it and I can't identify the problem at this time.

+How to Run:
+We tried for quite a long time and asked for help from people who know github far beter than we do, but we simply could not get the other (master) branch to work.
+We're sorry for any inconvenience this might cause.
+However, as a result, you will have to run the three files (two for the class and the main.cpp file) from the BattleShip folder in the TrueMaster branch.
+Open and compile how you usually would using your given terminal.
+From there, it's simple.
+Follow the instructions given in the game.